AdaCore/learn/content/courses/advanced-ada/parts/control_flow/expressions.rst

 Even though the definition above is very simple, Ada expressions are actually very flexible |mdash| and they can also be very complex.
-In fact, if you read the :arm:`corresponding section <4-4>` of the Ada Reference Manual, you'll quickly discover that they include elements such as relations, membership choices, terms and primaries.
+In fact, if you read the :arm22:`corresponding section <4-4>` of the Ada Reference Manual, you'll quickly discover that they include elements such as relations, membership choices, terms and primaries.
 Some of these are classic elements of expressions in programming languages, although some of their forms are unique to Ada.
 In